cca-io/rescript-mui/documentation/docs/introduction.md

 2. The generation process uses plain text generation rather than an AST based approach, so it would take some effort to change it.

-The documentation will refer to `ReScript` interchangeably for both.
+The documentation will refer to `ReScript` interchangeably for both at this time.

+**Expect breaking changes once `ReScript` is established/stable and the library code switches to it eventually.
+Esp. reserved names will change to the `\"reserved"` syntax all over the place.**